 A decade ago this might not have been an issue.
 But with more than 40% of people using smartphones to browse the internet, this can be a very big issue if your website is not optimized for mobile users.

 2. Using too many external libraries or fonts:

 The usage of too many libraries and fonts generally leads to the size of the rendered page increasing.
-Now someone with a high speed internet might not notice the page size issue, but for someone on a slow internet the problem will amplify.
+Now someone with high-speed internet might not notice the page size issue, but for someone on slow internet, the problem will amplify.
 Slow loading pages lead to a high bounce rate.
 Any page that takes more than 3 seconds to load is an example of bad design.